The Footsteps of Jesus

 The humble spirit and contrite

-Is an abode of My delight.
+Is an abode of My delight!"

 You, O Lord, are high, being exalted above all blessing

-and praise; yet, notwithstanding Your unspeakable greatness, You have
+and praise; yet, notwithstanding Your unspeakable greatness — You have

-Companionship of the Good—Counsel of the Ungodly
+Companionship of the Godly — Counsel of the Ungodly

 "Depart from me, you wicked race,